 Although I’m a great supporter of OpenSource SW, from the previous list hopefully you can get impression of width and depth commercial infrastructure components when compared with Open Source Community editions.

 You can also see that it’s not all about encrypting data, as commercial features protects against DBA (Database Administrators), sysadmins (System Administrators), end users (each SaaS end client user can see only customers data that belong to him), access granulation (e.g. two SaaS app users can see same data rows but one of them will have some sensitive columns encrypted), role separation etc.

 In case of SaaS architecture, especially if you are planning to store GDPR sensitive data, this is a must have for all enterprises that cares about security (and possible fines in case of ignoring it).

 There is still one bad news I have to share.

-Even in case of implementing all those security features from the SaaS vendors that are using commercial infrastructure components (database/application servers/integration layer etc.), in case of data breach on SaaS vendor side where attacker will get root Cloud account of your favorite SaaS provider, it will takes only a minute till intruder will get your data (no matter if it is encrypted, double encrypted or so).
+Even in case of implementing all those security features from the SaaS vendors that are using commercial infrastructure components (database/application servers/integration layer etc.), in case of data breach on SaaS vendor side where attacker will get root Cloud account or private key of your favorite SaaS provider, it will takes only a minute till intruder will get your data (no matter if it is encrypted, double encrypted or so).